Project area: Hyderabad, Telangana state, South India

 Supported by TDF since: 2016

-Target group: Girls and women threatened or affected by violence
+Target group: Girls and women threatened or affected by by domestic and sexualized violence

-- In the last decades, Indian women have increasingly been raising their voices against violence and patrilocal family organization, putting the issues of public and private security of women further into the spotlight of nationwide debates.
+- Over the past decade, Indian women have increasingly been raising their voices against violence and patrilocal family organization, putting the issues of public and private security of women further into the spotlight of nationwide debates.

 - Whether a woman can live in freedom, highly depends on her religion, caste, class, education and social environment.
 Rural women are still mostly cut off from emancipatory movements in larger cities.